 Playing an instrument can be a very rewarding experience.
 The feeling of accomplishment after mastering a song, the sound that comes from your fingertips as you play chords and melodies, the way people’s faces light up when they hear what you’ve created.
 It is all worth it to learn how to play an instrument.

 But what if you want to take your music education even further?
 There are a lot of different options out there for those who want to continue their musical journey.
-Here are eight easy steps that will help you in your music career.
+To illustrate, there are students who turn to private music lessons such as those offered by www.musicion.com/ where you will be allocated a highly qualified music teacher who will travel to your home to provide you with private music lessons.
+Nonetheless, here are eight easy steps that will help you in your music career.

 1. Learn The Standards